metin/ProAngularJS-Repo/README.md

 103-services-rest-http-caveat: Illustrates why it is not recommended to use $http service for interacting with RESTful backends.
 In the example, a button is added on the table view to increment the price of the product (this is handled by a new directive increment).
 As this directive is not linked to the $http service, no update is notified to the backend and therefore, if you reload the application, the update in the price will be lost.

 104-services-rest-resource: Illustrates how to properly use the ngResource module for dealing with RESTful backends.
 It is also demonstrated how to use dynamically the RESTful nature of the resources within a directive.
 See the documentation for more details.

+105-services-views-basic: Illustrates the most basic usage of ngRoute module for routing logical views such as '/list' into physical views '/tableView.html'.
+The example is a transformation of 104- in which the displayMode is removed.
+The example needs the backend-app, which can be started using `mvn spring-boot:run`.